mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 		* The definition of a search segment (see the 'Help' section of the interface).
 		* How to identify a new search segment with 'Begin/End' buttons.
 		* How search segments through Google are automatically identified but may need correction.
+		* Examples of search segments that may be missed by our systems and may need manual annotation.
-		* How to identify intentions: by clicking the 'Mark Intentions' button and select any combination of intentions in the right sidebar (incl. other).
+		* How to identify intentions: by clicking the 'Mark Intentions' button and selecting any combination of intentions in the right sidebar (including 'Other').
 	* Step 5: Mark Success and Usefulness (of Sessions) (`instruments/searchSessionQuestionnaire.php`) - Here, the user identifies the success and usefulness of each session, with respect to task completion.
 The researcher must show the user the following:
 		* How to mark the success and usefulness of each individual search session.

 This completes the entry interview.
 Participants are then told that they will be asked to complete this annotation 1x/day, every day (if possible) on Monday-Friday (a total of 5 days).
 Participants will then return for the exit interview on the following Monday.

 ### Five Day Annotation

 The participant will then complete the five-days of search activity and annotation, as instructed above.
+The researcher will ask them to conduct this - at minimum - for work-related search activity during the work week.

 ### Exit Interview

 This interview is also conducted remotely through the video conferencing software.

 Before the exit interview, the researcher must identify user search activity for which to conduct the exit interview.
-Preferably, this identification will be conducted over the weekend.
+Preferably, this identification will be conducted over the weekend prior to the interview.
 The researcher will identify the following activity for the interview:
 * Any tasks with search activity.
-* Any tasks that have been added.
+* Any tasks that have been added by the participant during the five day annotation phase.
 * Any sessions with peculiar session activity (e.g. no search segments, odd intentions, failed intentions, sessions without activity, 'Other' intentions).

 Identification of this activity will be conducted through `userDataEntry.php`.